-- 1. Do notinterrupt or turn off the router during the resetting process. - 2.
+- 1. During the resetting process, do not turn off or reset the modem router. - 2.
 We strongly recommend you back up the current configuration settings before resetting the modem router.

 13. 4.
 Change the Administrator Account

 Admin account is used to log in to the modem router's web-based management page.
 You are required to set the admin account at first login.
 You can also change it on the web page.